supahgreg/cf-for-k8s/docs/platform_operators/setup-static-loadbalancer-ip.md

     api.<cf-domain>.
 5	IN	A	<your reserved ip address>
     ```

-1. Follow the steps in the main deploy doc under section Validate the deployment to verify you're able to target CF CLI and push apps to the foundation.
+1. Follow the steps in the main deploy document's [Validate the deployment](../deploy.md#validate-the-deployment) section to verify you're able to target the CF API and push apps to the foundation.

 1. You can delete cf-for-k8s from the cluster by running `kapp delete -a cf` and the reinstall the cluster with the same `cf-install-values.yml`.
 This time the loadbalancer will use the reserved IP instead of generating a dynamic IP.
 You can verify by targing CF CLI to `api.<cf-domain>` and cf push app to the foundation.